openhwgroup/core-v-mcu/docs/doc-src/apb_peripheral_interconnect.rst

    APB Peripheral Interconnect CORE-V-MCU connections diagram

-Note: The stdout emulator is only used during synthesis and does not correspond to an actual hardware block.
+Note: The stdout emulator is only used during simulation and does not correspond to an actual hardware block.

 Firmware Guidelines
 -------------------